-The Dangers Of DVT: Don't Ignore The Signs
+The Dangers Of DVT: Don't Ignore These Signs

 Pain Or Cramping

 A deep vein thrombosis (DVT) is a blood clot that occurs in a deep vein.
-Deep veins lie deep within the body and carry the vast majority of blood, as opposed to superficial veins situated close to the skin surface.
+Deep veins lie deep within the body and carry the vast majority of blood back to the heart, in contrast to superficial veins that are sited close to the skin's surface and carry minimal blood.

 A clot in a deep vein can partially or totally obstruct blood flow.
-This allows blood to pool and stagnate, stretching tissues and causing symptoms such as pain, cramping, and swelling.
+This causes the blood to pool and stagnate, stretching tissues and causing symptoms such as pain, cramping, and swelling.

 DVTs that form in lower leg veins cause lower calf pain.
 DVTs can also form in other places in the body such as the arms (symptoms include arm pain) or in the abdomen and pelvis (causing lower back pain).